International LLM Students

 The Career and Professional Development Center is committed to helping LLM students acquire the professional tools and skills that will serve them well in the United States or abroad.

 The Career & Professional Development Center has outstanding resources for international students.
 Duke also has a dedicated staff member with significant professional law experience who devotes time to LLM students in their job search.
-Many LLM graduates find positions with U.S. law firms, especially in New York, Washington, D.C., and Los Angeles.
+In addition to individualized career counseling, we have developed a curriculum of professional development programs designed for LLM students from diverse backgrounds.

 Duke LLM students participate in a New York City job fair, where legal employers from around the world conduct interviews for positions both in the U.S. and overseas.
-In addition to the strong support from the Career & Professional Development Center, students at Duke benefit substantially from the willingness of alumni, both in the U.S. and abroad, and from Law School faculty to offer advice and assistance.
+In addition to the strong support from the Career & Professional Development Center, students at Duke benefit substantially from career advice and assistance from Law School faculty and alumni, both in the U.S. and abroad.

 Legal positions available to LLM graduates who wish to work in the U.S. vary from year to year and tend to reflect conditions external to the graduate, such as the extent of business with the student's home country or the state of the global economy.
 LLM students are in a stronger position to find jobs in the United States when they have had a few years of professional experience before the LLM program.
 Students who elect to return to their home countries after graduation frequently identify positions in overseas offices of American law firms or at firms and organizations serving American clients involved in international work.